A Guide to the Change Management IT Process

 Develop a Comprehensive Rollback Plan

-Hope for the best, but always, always plan for the worst.
-A rollback plan is your safety net—a detailed, step-by-step procedure to rewind everything back to its previous state if the change goes sideways.
-This isn't pessimism; it's professional preparedness.
+Hope for the best, but prepare for the worst.
+A rollback plan is your safety net.
+It is a step-by-step procedure to return everything to its previous state if the change fails.
+This is not about being a pessimist; it is professional preparedness.
+You must test your rollback plan as strictly as the change itself.

 A solid rollback plan turns a potential disaster into a manageable incident.
 It gives the implementation team the confidence to act decisively, knowing they have a clear path to restore stability if something goes wrong.